 - Provide proof of your ownership of the vessel.
 You must provide a valid title document if the ship was titled and registered in another state.
 If the title is unavailable, you may execute, under penalty of law, Form PFBC-734 (Affidavit of Purchase/Ownership), stating facts that support your claim of ownership.

 - You must complete your portion of Form REV-336 and forward the form to the PFC, Division of Licensing and Registration.
 If you cannot sign, a bill of sale provided by the seller is also permitted.

 - If the sale is private, you must receive proof of ownership from the seller, as indicated above.

-- You have the option of transferring registration from a previously owned boat to the current boat.
+- You can transfer registration from a previously owned boat to the current one.
 This requires the completion and submission of Form PFBC R-4.

 Pennsylvania Boat Bill of Sale Template

 Below, you can download a PN boat bill of sale in PDF or Word format: